burlachenkok/exploring-python3/python_details.md

 print(x@y)
 ```

-## Various Utility functions in Numpy
+## Various Utility functions in NumPy

 Numpy provides many useful functions for performing computations on arrays; one of the most useful is **`sum`**:
 ```python